Music History for Kids

 Why is Music History Divided Into Eras?

-Music history spans thousands of years, so music historians divide it into eras to make it easier to see and discuss musical trends.
+Have you ever wondered why music history is divided into eras?
+Music history spans thousands of years.
+To make it easier to see and discuss musical trends, music historians divide time into eras.
 The eras above apply to “Western Music History” and don’t take into consideration Indigenous American or Eastern music.
 “Western music” is any music from Europe and America that began with Ancient Greek and Roman culture.

 How Are the Music Eras Given Names?

 Musical eras tend to coincide with similar trends in art, writing, and architecture.
 Consider the difference between Baroque and Classical architecture.
 You can see from the pictures below that there is a distinct difference between the two.
-The music of the time also reflected these same preferences.
-Classical era music is melodically simple and structured compared to the highly ornamented Baroque era.
+Music also reflects these architectural preferences.
+Classical melodies are less embellished and have balanced phrases compared to the highly ornamented polyphonic Baroque era.

 Notre Dame Cathedral - Gothic and Baroque Architecture example